 It’s rare to find a major healthcare policy that covers 100% of medical costs.
 Aflac offers supplemental products that help relieve the leftover strain through lump-sum payments deposited directly into your account.
 And, if you want a full-on traditional life or employer disability policy, Aflac covers that too.

 Most Aflac policies act as a sidekick to your regular insurance policy.
-These supplemental policies are meant to provide a safety net of coverage, so that when the unexpected happens, it’ll be less of a jolt to your financial situation.
-Its supplemental insurance can help fill in the gaps of your regular coverage.
+These supplemental policies are meant to provide a safety net to fill in the gaps of your health insurance or other insurance, so that when the unexpected happens, it’ll be less of a jolt to your financial situation.

 Supplemental insurance policies

-Since these policies aren’t comprehensive, anything you purchase should be gravy on top of your meat-and-potatoes health coverage.
-It doesn’t deal directly with medical providers, favoring a direct payment to your bank account instead.
+Since these policies aren’t comprehensive, any policy you consider from Aflac should be gravy on top of your meat-and-potatoes health coverage.
+Aflac doesn’t deal directly with medical providers, favoring a direct payment to your bank account instead.

 - Critical illness